Allergies are reactions of the immune system to substances that, in most people, cause no symptoms.

 - If you have an allergic reaction, be sure to talk to your ENT doctor about hay fever and allergy symptoms.

 - In your home, be sure to change your air filters regularly in the heating and air conditioning systems, as well as vacuum cleaners.
-You may need to install a HEPA filter for your bedroom and in other common living areas.
+You may need to install a HEPA filter for your bedroom and other common living areas.

 - Consider installing an air purifier in your home.